Our Story

 Founder · Cardiologist

-In March this year, I was sitting alone in the transit lounge at Kuala Lumpur airport.
+In March 2026, I was sitting alone in the transit lounge at Kuala Lumpur airport.
 Long layover.
 Flying from India back to New Zealand.

-I'd visited family in Kerala on a short trip — the kind where you try to squeeze in everyone and everything in a few days.
-But I'd also done something I'd been putting off since turning 50.
+I had visited family in Kerala on a short trip: the kind where you try to squeeze in everyone and everything in a few days.
+But I had also done something I had been putting off since turning 50.
 I got routine blood tests done.
 Nothing dramatic.
 The basic panel any GP would order for a man my age.
 Lipids, glucose, liver function, the usual.

 In the quiet of the transit lounge, I opened the reports on my phone and went through them properly for the first time.